 Where to Stay Near Hanging Rock?

 There are a number of wonderful places to stay near Hanging Rock!
+Woodend is the ideal village to base yourself from when planning a visit.
 Below is an accommodation ‘taster’ to get you excited… Alternatively, check out our complete guide of places to stay, or call our Visitor Information Centres on 1800 244 711 for expert local advice.

 Spud Diggers Hut at Hesket Estate offers a rustic vineyard accommodation experience.